Joel-Yedra/Alcoholimetro/README.md

 # 🥃 Arduino Breathalyzer

-This project is a low-cost breathalyzer built using Arduino.
-It uses a gas sensor like the MQ-3 to detect the presence of alcohol in human breath.
-It’s designed as an educational and experimental tool to learn about sensors and raise awareness about alcohol consumption.
+This project is a breathalyzer developed using Arduino.
+The system uses a gas sensor, such as the MQ-3, to detect the presence of alcohol in a person's breath.
+Its purpose is to provide an accessible and educational tool that allows for easy measurement of alcohol levels, ideal for school demonstrations, electronics practice, or awareness projects on responsible drinking.

 ---